MDixey17/goldyrl/README.md

 2. `GoldyRL Master`
 Users with this role will be able to execute all the commands EXCEPT the `/reset` command as that is kept exclusive to `Operations` users.
 However, it is still important to note that Discord server administrators should be careful distributing this role.

+GoldyRL will only respond to commands requested in a text channel named exactly `match-history` (should appear as `#match-history` on the side list of channels in the Discord server).

+__IMPORTANT NOTICE__
+If GoldyRL replies to a message with `...
+GoldyRL is thinking...`, do NOT execute another command as GoldyRL needs time to finish completing it's response before it can process another command.

 ## Commands
 GoldyRL is able to perform several commands successfully.
 Please keep an eye on this README as GoldyRL will only grow more capable of what it can do.

+__MATCH COMMANDS__
 1. `/addmatch [TEAM_ONE] [TEAM_ONE_SCORE] [TEAM_TWO] [TEAM_TWO_SCORE]`
 2. `/addtournament [TOURNAMENT_SLUG] [EVENT_SLUG]`
 3. `/deletelast [TEAM_NAME]`